+1. Our General Fund is our principal operating fund.
+The fund balance in the General Fund increased \$118.3 million to \$185.3 million.
+The District received additional restricted revenue that will be used to sustain fiscal solvency in future years, which is reflected in the fund balance.

+June 30, 2023

-- Our General Fund is our principal operating fund.
-The fund balance in the General Fund increased \$113.9 million to \$118.3 million.
-This increase was primarily due to an unanticipated delay if the receipt of many commodities.
-Products orders that were anticipated to be received prior to June 30, 2022 will have to be rolled into the 2022-2023 budget. - 2.
-The primary reason for the increase in the governmental funds arises from the increase in the Cafeteria Fund.
-The increase is primarily attributed to the U.S. Department of Agriculture (USDA) child nutrition response memo #85 which allowed the school district to serve meals to students at no charge under the Seamless Summer Feeding Option (SSO) during the 2021-2022 school year, augmented by two rate increases with in the 2021-2022 school year.
+- 2. The primary reason for the increase in the governmental funds arises from the increase in the Cafeteria Fund.
+The increase is primarily attributed to the increase in reimbursement rates for Breakfast, Lunch, Supper, and Snack meals.
 Furthermore, the Child Nutrition service area maximized the use of federal commodities, which provide a cost savings.
 Like the General Fund, supply chain delays affected the receipt of many orders for equipment purchases.
-The equipment will be re-ordered in 2022-2023 and paid from the fund's reserves and the additional funds received from the Kitchen Infrastructure Grant. - Our special revenue funds had an increase from the prior year showing a net increase of approximately \$7.2 million.
-This change was a contribution from the General Fund to support several capital facilities projects, such as the Zupanic Virtual Academy, Milor High School Portable additions and the District Registration Center waiting area.
+The equipment will be re-ordered in 2023-2024 and paid from the fund's reserves and the additional funds received from the Kitchen Infrastructure Grant. - 3.
+Our special reserve fund has an increase from the prior year showing a net increase of approximately \$9.2 million.
+This change was a contribution from the General Fund to support several capital facilities projects, such as the Zupanic Virtual Academy, Milor High School Portable additions, the District Registration Center waiting area, and the renovations of several school kitchens and libraries.